 When we moved into this house back in 2015, this is what the primary bathroom looked like:

-The bathroom was original to when the house was built in 1960, so it was certainly very outdated.
-We didn’t have a lot of money to remodel it, so our original makeover involved ripping down the tile and adding bead board over the damaged drywall, followed by some fresh paint on top.
+The bathroom was original to when the house was built in 1960, so it was certainly a very outdated bathroom.
+We didn’t have a lot of money to remodel it, so our original makeover involved ripping down the ceramic tiles and adding bead board over the damaged drywall, followed by some fresh paint on top.

-The built-in vanity was trashed and replaced with a new one, the toilet obviously was replaced and we floated LVP flooring over the existing floor tile.
+The built-in bathroom vanity was trashed and replaced with a new one, the toilet was discarded and a new toilet was installed, and we floated LVP flooring over the existing floor tile.

 We also added a glass shower door, since previously it was just an alcove with a shower curtain, but we never actually updated any of the tile or fixtures in the shower.